Hovooo/Governance/README.md

 # Governance

-This project demonstrates a basic Governance Smart Contract.
+This project demonstrates a basic Governance inheriting from OpenZeppelin.